mengke1943/ymen0136_9103_tut1/README.md

 ![An image of splashing](splashing.png)

-The **third** example, [irregular](https://codepen.io/vcomics/pen/ZwNgvX), uses technology to deliver natural water ripple expansion.
+The **third** example, [irregular ripple effect](https://codepen.io/vcomics/pen/ZwNgvX), uses technology to deliver natural water ripple expansion.
 By combining these techniques, I want to generate an interactive effect that transitions from regular ripples to irregular patterns, with the dynamic and immersive effects.

 ![An image of irregular ripple effect](irregular.png)